 - At all times, the local or national safety and accident prevention regulations must be observed. - When installing or operating with the product, always follow the manufacturer's instructions. - Only place the product on appropriate locations. - Do not expose the product to environmental conditions (heat, humidity, wind load etc.) that exceed the specified conditions in the manuals. - Use only the manufacturer's prescribed components and/or use only recommended materials and do not change them.
-Any other use or unauthorized modifications to the product will void the authorization to operate it. - Connect only approved accessories kits or additional equipment. - Ensure that the connections with information technology equipment, e.g., industrial computers, comply with the IEC 62368-1/EN 62368-1 standards that applies in each case. - This product may only be opened by authorized personnel.
+Any other use or unauthorized modifications to the product will void the authorization to operate it. - Connect only approved accessories kits or additional equipment. - This product contains a Lithium battery cell containing harmful substances. - Ensure that the connections with information technology equipment, e.g., industrial computers, comply with the IEC 62368-1/EN 62368-1 standards that applies in each case. - This product may only be opened by authorized personnel.
 The connector must always be disconnected before opening.